NanoFerreira/SWE_MainProject_Team1/TeamAssignments.md

 ## Aaron Yemisrach
 https://shorturl.at/AYFxX
  - External Communicator: Facilitated technical discussions within the team, as well as communicated with customers ensuring proper feedback.
 Making sure everyone's voice is heard.
- - Backlogger: Docummentated each step of the project's work
+ - Backlogger: Documentated each step of the project's work.
+Ensuring the timeline and expectations created were met.
+ - Interacion Software Engineer: Implements the python scripts necessary for the front end page and the database behind it to interact swiftly.